greenplum-db/gpdb-archive/CONTRIBUTING.md

 All Go code must be formatted according to gofmt.
 We recommend using `git diff --color` when reviewing your changes so that you don't have any spurious whitespace issues in the code that you submit.

-All new functionality that is contributed to Greenplum should be covered by regression tests that are contributed alongside it.
+All new functionality and bug fix that is contributed to Greenplum should be covered by regression tests that are contributed alongside it.
 If you are uncertain on how to test or document your work, please raise the question on the gpdb-dev mailing list and the developer community will do its best to help you.

 At the very minimum you should always be running make installcheck-world to make sure that you're not breaking anything.